Updated: Feb 18

 The Cut Flower Garden

 Once our lavender project was established, I began to wonder what else I should grow.
 Ideas started pinging and thanks to my ever-supportive husband we built a rabbit and kangaroo-proof fence, carving off a small area where I could safely grow cut flowers.
 This little patch now encompasses about 50 rose bushes, various perennials and a seasonal array of cut flowers including iris, tulips, ranunculus and dahlias.
 We are dedicated to growing our flowers without sprays and everything we produce is hand-weeded and cared for.
 And yes, it’s time consuming!
 But it’s also a surprisingly relaxing approach and ultimately, it's incredibly rewarding to see our beautiful healthy flowers and know they have been sustainably grown, without damage to the environment around them.

 (Image: Flowers from the garden)

 After a while I realised that I wanted to share what I was learning and the many benefits I was experiencing with others.
-The idea to hold flower workshops was born and I was thrilled to be able to lease the perfect studio space in Maldon.
-That happened in early 2020 and since then, and despite ongoing lockdowns and pandemic-related restrictions, Winter Creek Flowers has regularly held workshops at the studio and also via Zoom.
+The idea to hold flower workshops was born and I was thrilled to be able to lease the perfect little studio space in Maldon.
+That happened in 2020 and since then, and despite ongoing lockdowns and pandemic-related restrictions, Winter Creek Flowers has regularly held workshops at the studio and also via Zoom.
 They are always an opportunity for participants to relax and be creative.
-I love to see the uniquely beautiful arrangements they design and make, and to be there to support and guide them as they do so.
+I love to see the uniquely beautiful arrangements my students design and make, and to be there to support and guide them as they do so.